The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 Submit the completed application form, requirements checklist, supporting documents and fee(s) by one of two ways:

 71 Main Street West, 6th Floor

 Hamilton, Ontario, L8P 4Y5

 Attention: Legislative Approvals/Staging of Development

-Or via email to [email protected] with Site Alteration Application and the Municipal Address in the subject line.
+Via email to firstname.lastname@example.org with Site Alteration Application and the municipal address in the subject line.

 If approved, all Site Alteration Permits will be approved with conditions, including “Prior To Any Work” Conditions, as well as standard Conditions of Approval.

 A Site Alteration Permit is valid for two years from the date of approval by the Senior Director of Growth Management or designate.
 If works are not completed and certified during this time, the Site Alteration Permit is deemed to have lapsed and is void.

 A request for extension of Site Alteration Permit approval may be made directly to the Senior Director of Growth Management a minimum of one month prior to the lapsing of the permit approval.
 Written justification for the extension and the required fee shall be provided with the request for extension.